ynput/OpenPype/website/docs/admin_hosts_maya.md

 For **Arnold**:
 - there shouldn't be `<renderpass>` token when merge AOVs option is turned on

 Additional check can be added via Settings - **Project Settings > Maya > Publish plugin > ValidateRenderSettings**.
 You can add as many options as you want for every supported renderer.
 In first field put node type and attribute and in the second required value.
+You can create multiple values for an attribute, but when repairing it'll be the first value in the list that get selected.

 ![Settings example](assets/maya-admin_render_settings_validator.png)